Three Pillars of a Modern Legal Team

 These are just a few ways to work on collaboration where the payoff manifests in smoother project management and increased efficiencies.

 While automation is not a new concept, there is so much more innovation potential when legal teams focus on what really should be automated and the tools at their disposal.
 Being strategic with automation can be a game changer.
 Automating in the right places also provides the opportunity for lawyers to elevate their talent as they will have more time to shift their attention to strategy, preparation, consultation, and complex issues that drive higher-value work for clients.
-This also frees up time to focus more on collaboration opportunities and invest in professional development, which more people are prioritising.
+This also frees up time to focus more on collaboration opportunities and invest in professional development, which more people are prioritizing.

 As always with investing in automation, thorough vetting is critical and establishing longstanding relationships with trusted outside partner makes this process simpler.
 Any internal staff or external partners training tools to automate will need to have the right skillsets and knowledge to ensure the tech operates as desired.
 While eDiscovery projects are not one-size-fits-all, there is a lot of opportunity to automate where workflows repeat.

-Standardisation and automation are greatly intertwined.
-Teams cannot automate effectively without solid standardised processes in place.
-There is widespread desire in the legal industry to overall improve standardisation efforts by exploring areas with untapped potential to create more uniform processes.
+Standardization and automation are greatly intertwined.
+Teams cannot automate effectively without solid standardized processes in place.
+There is widespread desire in the legal industry to overall improve standardization efforts by exploring areas with untapped potential to create more uniform processes.
 This is crucial with high volume workloads, as there is just too much data to work through manually.
 While this seems like a simple task, it can be hard to know where to begin when there are so many unique factors in a case and divergences in how practitioners or external partners work.
 Start small with what is within reach and work up to standardizing across the different eDiscovery phases.
 Some examples include standardizing collection procedures, data handling via information governance policies, and preferred vendor usage.

 Planning for the Future

-To collaborate, automate, and standardise more effectively, there needs to be people on the legal team with the right skillsets.
+To collaborate, automate, and standardize more effectively, there needs to be people on the legal team with the right skillsets.
 How to determine what is right?
-Remember this is subjective and will vary between organisations and case needs.
+Remember this is subjective and will vary between organizations and case needs.
 Evaluate what can be repeated across projects and what is unique.
 The goal is to think critically and make informed recommendations, integrate emerging technologies, change and improve process, and drive adoption from the top down.
 This is possible with the right internal staff and external partners that work together as one unit.

 Sometimes an eDiscovery managed services arrangement will be the answer to help manage legal matters with confidence.
 Using one provider that wears several hats can be valuable to improve legal tech education, find tools that every member of the eDiscovery team can benefit from, and improve collaboration.
 Besides having shared vision with an external partner – there needs to be internal stakeholders at law firms and corporations that collaborate effectively, the willingness to cooperate with adversaries, and continuous education.